Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.6.3

 * Fixed error in calculating power when invalid sensor data is returned.
-* Check for OSerror when reading from pp_od_clk_voltage file.
+* Check for OSError when reading from all AMD sensor files.
 Disable GPU reading on error.
+* Check for system type.
+Only systemD is fully supported.
+Issues in reading sockets in systemV are handled.

 ## Development Plans